gitplus-apps/payfluid/README.md

     // Create a new PayFluid client instance.
     $payfluid = new PayFluid($apiId, $apiKey, $loginParameter, $testOrLiveMode);

-    // This will return a PaymentStatus object with details information on the status of the payment.
+    // getPaymentStatus() will return a PaymentStatus object with details information on the status of the payment.
-    //
-    // NOTE:
     // The $payReference is from the $paymentLink object you created earlier.
     // The $session is from either the $paymentLink or $credentials objects you created earlier.
     $paymentStatus = $payfluid->getPaymentStatus($payReference, $session);